ablab/spades/README.md

 - Complete user manual can be found [here](https://ablab.github.io/spades/).
 Information below is provided merely for your convenience and cannot be considered as the user guide.

+- SPAdes assembler supports:
-- SPAdes is an assembler for second-generation sequencing data (Illumina or IonTorrent).
-PacBio and Nanopore reads are supported *only* as supplementary data.
-SPAdes can assemble genomes, metagenomes, transcriptomes, viral genomes etc.
+  - Assembly of second-generation sequencing data (Illumina or IonTorrent);
+  - PacBio and Nanopore reads that are used as supplementary data only.

+- SPAdes allows to assemble genomes, metagenomes, transcriptomes, viral genomes etc.

 - Download SPAdes binaries for Linux or MacOS [here](https://github.com/ablab/spades/releases/latest/).
 You can also compile SPAdes from [source](https://github.com/ablab/spades/releases/latest/) (requires g++ 9.0+, cmake 3.16+, zlib and libbz2).
 SPAdes requires only Python 3.8+ to be installed.